OCA/l10n-brazil/l10n_br_dere/README.rst

     ``codTrib`` (MS1135).
 The company flag alone does not make D-1106
     official: without that tax code the event stays hidden and is not required before D-1121 or D-1199 (MS1147).
-Register technical-reserve assets under Fiscal configuration, or the event is sent with ``semAplic=1`` when those accounts have no assets in the month.
+Register technical-reserve assets under Fiscal configuration (**Fiscal → Configuration → DeRE → Technical-reserve Assets**), or the event is sent with ``semAplic=1`` when those accounts have no assets in the month.
 With exactly one asset per account the period amounts come from posted moves: debits become ``vVarMensal``, credits become